CharlieCard: Green Line inefficiency

 The Green Line is heavily travelled.
 To manage the volume, in 2002, selected stops on the Green Line the MBTA implemented a pilot system known as Show-N-Go, which allowed riders to flash their monthly passes and enter through the rear doors of a train, reducing congestion at the front door.
 This system worked when monthly passes were on paper tickets, as each month's pass differed from the previous month, but became easier to evade when MBTA riders began storing monthly passes on CharlieCards, as passes held this way were harder to verify visually.
 The MBTA installed a proof-of-payment system at certain Green Line stations to reduce the rate of lost fares.
 Machines were installed that deducted the fare from riders' cards and gave them a receipt as proof of payment.
 Additionally, MBTA inspectors with handheld validators were stationed at the busiest stops to deduct money from and verify monthly passes on CharlieCards, also allowing riders to enter through any door.
 All passengers were required to go to the front of the train and make payment (or show their receipt) to trolley drivers.

 In July 2012, the MBTA reverted to a "front door only" boarding policy on surface stations outside of peak hours to combat fare evasion.
 This policy also required passengers getting off the streetcar to walk all the way to the front of the car to exit.
 In 2016, the policy changed to an all-door boarding during busy hours and front-door-only boarding during off-peak hours.

-The "Fare Transformation" project is currently in the process of converting all surface trolley and bus lines to all-door boarding using a proof of payment system.
+The "Fare Transformation" project is currently in the process of converting all surface trolley and bus lines to all-door boarding using a proof of payment (POP) system.
 The first POP segment opened in March 2022, with the inauguration of service to Union Square station on the Green Line Extension.